juji-io/datalevin/README.md

 * Has an additional index that uses values as the primary key (VAE), similar to Datomic.

-* Indices respects `:db/valueType`.
+* Indices respect `:db/valueType`.
 Currently, most Datomic value types are supported, except bigint, bigdec, uri and tuple.
 Values with unspecified type are treated as EDN blobs, and are de/serialized with nippy.
 Because values in Datalevin are compared bitwisely, for range queries to work correctly on an attribute, its `:db/valueType` should be specified.

 * Attributes have internal integer ids, and attribute names have a length limitation: an attribute name cannot be more than 511 bytes long, due to LMDB key size limit.